jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - Additionaly, removes samples who are in a haplogroup with <25 samples.

 - Reports Weibull parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.
 - Outputs filtered metadata as (Metadata.Weibull.tsv).
-Also outputs IDs.txt which are only SampleIDs subset from (Metadata.Weibull.tsv) which will be used for sample selection for the PCA.
+Also outputs IDs.txt which are only SampleIDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA vcf..
 - Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).

 #### Subset nDNA VCF:
-Subsets nDNA vcf.
-Selects for only snps, excludes chrs (x,y,and M), selects for samples from previous dataset (IDs.txt).
-Outputs  vcf (plink2.vcf) that will used below. makes   plink2.vcf
+- Selects for only snps, excludes chrs (x,y,and M), selects for samples from previous dataset (IDs.txt).
+- Outputs (plink2.vcf) that will used for PCA/MDS.

-## Dimensionality reduction via PCA and MDS.
+#### Dimensionality reduction via PCA and MDS.
+- Runs plink PCA and MDS using plink2.vcf
+- MDS dimension count = 5.
+- Outputs results into PCA-MDS

-### Combine PCA/MDS results with metadata.
+#### Combine PCA/MDS results with metadata (CombinePCA-MDS.py):
-### CombinePCA-MDS.py:
-Takes in eigenvec and mds files and adds this data to (Metadata.M.Weibull.tsv Metadata.C.Weibull.tsv).
-Outputs ("Metadata.M.Final.tsv" and "Metadata.C.Final.tsv").
+- Takes in eigenvec and mds files and adds this data to (Metadata.Weibull.tsv).
+- Outputs (Metadata.Final.tsv).

-### Plotting
+#### Plotting (PCA-MDA_Plot.r):
-### PCA-MDA_Plot.r:
-Takes in Metadata.M.Final.tsv, Metadata.C.Final.tsv, and eigenval, and makes PCA/MDS plots.
+Takes in Metadata.Final.tsv and eigenval, and makes PCA/MDS plots.
 Lables Main/Sub haplogroup and site.
-Also splits data by child/mother.

-### EDA!
+#### EDA!